dgketchum/Landsat578/README.md

 $ conda install Landsat578
 ```

+Go to the USGS [Earth Observation site](https://ers.cr.usgs.gov/register/), and start an
+account.
+Put your username and password seperated by one space in a .txt file
+for use while downloading.

 Landsat instruments orbit the earth in sun-synchronous fashion.
 They pass over each place at approximately the same
 time of day, every 16 days.
 The area within each image is